 How I Work

 I do things my own way.
-I’ve never followed directions well, and instead find myself figuring out the most efficient, effective method for success and then going for it with everything I have.
+I’ve never followed directions well and instead find myself figuring out the most efficient, effective method for success and then going for it with everything I have.
 It tends to work.
 You’re likely here because you read something I wrote and liked my system for getting into school.

 Here is my system for doing my job:

 I allow parents 5ish minutes at the beginning or end of each session to check-in if they want, but the vast majority of the work is done between the student and myself directly.
 When we first meet, I will analyze your handwriting and just kind of chat with you.
 I’ll figure out what you’re into and go over any writing or documents you’ve already written.
 Once we have a baseline connection, we’ll choose an essay topic to write for.
 We will usually start with a UC essay or a school Supplemental that isn’t one of the most important ones.
-We will then begin a process that will become extremely familiar to you by the time we finished working together.
+We will then begin a process that will become extremely familiar to you by the time we finish working together.

 2) We pick a topic.
-I will usually read the text and go, “…Ok, what do you think?”
+I will usually read the prompt and go, “…Ok, what do you think?”
 If you have an obvious answer, we’ll go with it.
 If not, we’ll talk some more.
 I have a background in profile journalism; I used to interview CEOs of mid-sized companies.
 My goal was to then write about them in a way that made them and their company come off well.

 You will get the same treatment.
 I’ll ask a lot of obvious questions, then less obvious ones, then possibly bizarre ones.
 I’ll keep going until I hear something I like.
 Then I’ll ask you more about it.
 I’ll keep taking details until I know we have what we want.
 Then I’ll ask you to start over from the beginning.